 Hamstrings can get tight as a compensation to weak gluteal muscles, in order to maintain a balance in the area.

 There are many ways to manage hamstring tightness.
 The easiest is regular stretching of the muscle.
-You can also work on reducing the tightness in your hamstrings by deep tissue massage, dry needling, foam rolling, flossing, postural correction, good ergonomic desk set up and avoiding all the factors mentioned above, that can predispose you to tight hamstrings.
+You can also work on reducing the tightness in your hamstrings by deep tissue massage, hot pack, cold packs, dry needling, foam rolling, flossing, postural correction, good ergonomic desk and chairset up and avoiding all the factors mentioned above, that can predispose you to tight hamstrings.

-If you want to know more about easy ways to manage your hamstring tightness, feel free to join my free community where we discuss this and similar topics in a judgement free friendly group.
+Learn more on how to manage your neck, back, joint and nerve pain in my free community HERE, where we discuss these topics in a judgement free and friendly manner.

 If you like this blog and want to be notified about new blogs as soon as they are published, subscribe to my mailing list below.